Spiced coffee cake with pumpkin and walnuts, drizzled in a spiced brown butter glaze. The perfect way to start a fall morning!

 As much as I adore summer — and all of it’s relaxing ways, fall has always and forever been my favorite.
 The scents, the clothes, the sports, the crunching leaves on my brisk morning walks, all of these are just the beginning of what I love about it.
 For those of you who aren’t fans of pumpkin, or roll your eyes at the constant Pumpkin Spice EVERYTHING, I am sorry — but here is one more to add to the books.
 Of course, if you aren’t a fan, you probably aren’t reading this anyway.

-That is when I spied this recipe for Pumpkin Gingerbread Coffee Cake.
-Terri made the recipe in a 9×13, and the traditional recipe calls for a crumble topping, but I was wanting to use my bundt pan, so I skipped that part and added some walnuts to the mix.
+The original recipe that I found was made in a 9×13, and the traditional recipe calls for a crumble topping.
+I was wanting to use my bundt pan, because I love the look of it so much more.
+So I skipped the crumb topping and added some chopped walnuts to the mix.
+I drizzled it with the brown butter glaze, but I added some more fall spice to it.
 This coffee cake was a hit!

 - For the Cake: